jathurchan/images-ios/README.md

 # Images App (iOS)

 ### Search & Select Multiple Images
 Search for images using the Pixabay API, which gives you access to over 2 million images.
-Select as many images as you like from the results.
+Select as many images as you like from the search results.

 ![Search & select multiple images](/res/multiple/multiple_q_multiple_selected.png)

 ### Scroll Endlessly
-Scroll endlessly without any hitches thanks to automatic content retrieval, asynchronous image loading and caching.
+Scroll endlessly without a hitch thanks to automatic content retrieval, asynchronous image loading and caching.

 ![Scroll endlessly with async image loading and caching](/res/multiple/multiple_q_loading.png)

+## View Selected Images in a Slideshow
+View the selected images (at least 2) in a slideshow or by scrolling horizontally.

 ---